I’m shopping for a gaming PC, and it’s been a challenge. In the process, I’ve learned a few things which I’d like to share with you.

 You may be better off on a Console

 This is something I considered long and hard before keeping on with an attempt to purchase a PC.
 Consoles are plug-and-play.
-They offer (mostly) seamless gaming without any of the hassle of checking system requirements and downloading drivers.
+They offer (mostly) seamless gaming without any of the hassles of checking system requirements and downloading drivers.

 I say that with a grain of salt because consoles seem to be emulating the worst of PCs in the last few years.
 Constant updates and patches used to only be something you saw on bad PC games.
 Using a console is not frictionless.